One week in the Dolomites with my two oldest friends

 Let’s be honest we haven’t been the first to be there and the lake has been photographed a million times.
 But although knowing that, the whole event was something special for me.
 It might be because the lake was frozen, it might be because we were on our own or it might be because the lake has enough beauty for a million people plus us.
 It’s probably because all of that.
 We made some shots, also including the obvious hero shots and enjoyed the view for a while.

 With only 1 hour of light left we decided to go back, as the way down would be far more dangerous in the dark.
 We needed about 1 ½ hour for the way back to our car.
 Tired but happy having witnessed something very special we drove back to Cimolais for the last time.

-That gave us the opportunity to visit the local nature reserve “Parco naturale dolomiti friulane Cimolais”.
-When in the dolomites I had to visit the Campanile di val montanaia.
+That gave us the opportunity to visit the local nature reserve “Parco Naturale Dolomiti Friulane Cimolais”.
+When in the Dolomites I had to visit the Campanile di Val Montanaia.
 The most famous mountain peak of that region in Friaul.
 The Belvedere di Campanile pretended to be only a 30 minutes hike.
 But the last time I was getting on that hike was more than 15 years ago and it turned out that this hike was even more steep then the one to Lago di Sorapis.
 Luckily it wasn’t quite the distance.
-I got one of my favourite shots of that trip and I couldn’t whish for a more pleasing end of that trip.
+I got one of my favorite shots of that trip and I couldn’t wish for a more pleasing end of that trip.